Prince Władysław's March on Moscow: End of the war: Truce of Deulino

 The difficult military situation forced the Moscow authorities to go into negotiations, which first took place on October 31 near the Tver Gate.
 During November, long negotiations took place between the Polish and Muscovite ambassadors.
 Each side expected its opponent to be exhausted sooner.
 Meanwhile, some Cossack detachments continued to attack the cities north and northwest of Moscow, ravaging Yaroslavl and Vologda counties, thereby undermining the economic resources of Muscovites.

 At the end of October, P. Sahaidachny sent an 8,000-strong army south of Moscow to the lands adjacent to the left bank of the Oka river.
 The main purpose of this raid was to capture Kaluga – a strategically important city with a well-fortified fortress.
 Serpukhov was the first notable settlement on the way.
-On November 3, the Cossack regiments under the command of colonels Yemets, F. Pyrsky, Mylosny, and B. Konsha stormed the city, and within hours the Cossacks took the posad.
+On November 3, the Cossack regiments under the command of colonels Yemets, Pyrskyi, Mylosnyi, and B. Konsha stormed the city, and within hours the Cossacks took the posad.
 After that the units moved to join the regiment of P. Sahaidachny near Kaluga.
 On the night of December 3–4, 1618, an army under the command of P. Sahaidachny started the onslaught.
 As a result of a quick attack, the Cossacks seized the posad, forcing the city garrison under the leadership of voivode M. Gagarin to refuge to the city citadel.
 The siege lasted until the signing of the Polish-Moscow truce.